(Please note these guidelines are in reference to full service procedures and may not apply to our spay/neuter clinics)

 The Day of Surgery:

 Surgery Admission: You will be asked to sign paperwork authorizing your pet's procedure at their scheduled admission time.
 If you have any questions or concerns regarding your pet's surgery we will be happy to assist you.
 We ask that you, the owner, be present for this appointment.
-If you are not able to be here yourself, the person admitting the pet must be permitted and capable of making medical and financial decisions on your behalf.
+If you are not able to be here yourself, the person admitting the pet must be 18 years of age and permitted and capable of making medical and financial decisions on your behalf.
 The admission appointment generally is quick, but please plan on being here for 10-20 minutes.

 Pre-Operative Care: Your pet will then be admitted for surgery where he or she will be examined and be prepped for surgery.
 After passing a physical and blood work, your pet will receive a mild sedative and pain medication.
 Research has shown that having pain medication in the blood stream prior to surgery reduces the dose of anesthesia needed (increasing safety) and makes the pet more comfortable after surgery.
 This little extra step also calms your pet's nerves for the upcoming procedures.

 IV Catheter and Fluid Therapy: We require that most pets have an IV catheter and IV fluids while under anesthesia.
 The IV catheter provides access to a vein for administration of anesthetics and medications.
 This is especially important in the event of an emergency during anesthesia.
 Lack of an IV catheter can delay the administration of life saving drugs by several minutes.
 We do so many things to make anesthesia safe that we rarely have problems, but it is always good to be prepared!
 IV fluids will be administered through the catheter during anesthesia to maintain your pet's blood pressure.
 This supports the vital organs and minimizes the chances of anesthetic reactions or complications.